 If you have been injured by a distracted driver it can be a difficult thing to prove in court.
 Sometimes, drivers and defense attorneys are able to cite other reasons for roadway accidents and if you cannot prove otherwise you may not be able to collect the proper settlement.
 If a negligent commercial truck driver was responsible for your injuries in a distracted driving accident, our team of Pittsburgh truck accident lawyers can represent you and your case.
 If you have questions or would like to speak to one of our Pittsburgh distracted driving attorneys, then please contact us via email or call (toll-free) at 800-777-4081.

 Preliminary consultations are free and if we cannot recover a settlement for you there is no fee.
-Let the experienced Pittsburgh distracted driving lawyers at Dallas W. Hartman, P.C. fight for your rights as a victim.
+Let the experienced Pittsburgh personal injury lawyers at Dallas W. Hartman, P.C. fight for your rights as a victim.
 Call today.